The Archive

 On Guests, and the Small Art of Not Wearing Them Out

 The essay readers most often send to their newly married friends.
 The editor has not told them to stop.
+Contains the three-hour rule, the clean-towel rule, and the rule about the second pot of coffee.

 Mending